igvteam/igv.js/doc/index.md

 #Introduction

-IGV-web is an embeddable interactive genome visualization component written in JavaScript and CSS.
+IGV.js is an embeddable interactive genome visualization component written in JavaScript and CSS.
 It is based on the [Integrative Genomics Viewer (IGV)](http://www.broadinstitute.org/igv), and developed by the same team.